gruckion/learning-web-components-and-stenciljs/README.md

 ## Clean up on disconnected

 When our element is removed from the DOM we will want to remove our event listeners.
 To do this we make use of the `disconnectedCallback` method.

+## Using a `_render` method

+Currently we have DOM content in both show and hide tooltip methods.
+It would be nicer if there was one method that dealt with rendering.
+We can do this by using our `_showTooltip` and `_hidetooltip` to only toggle the visible state and then trigger a render.
+For most components we will want to call `_render` in the `connectedCallback` to trigger the first render.
+This doesn't matter in the case of a tooltip as nothing is shown initially.